solliancenet/dp-203-v2/labs/12/README.md

     > This may take around 4 minutes to complete.

-## Querying Azure Cosmos DB with Apache Spark for Synapse Analytics
+## Exercise 3: Querying Azure Cosmos DB with Apache Spark for Synapse Analytics

 Tailwind Traders wants to use Apache Spark to run analytical queries against the new Azure Cosmos DB container.
 In this segment, we will use built-in gestures in Synapse Studio to quickly create a Synapse Notebook that loads data from the analytical store of the HTAP-enabled container, without impacting the transactional store.

 Tailwind Traders is trying to solve how they can use the list of preferred products identified with each user, coupled with any matching product IDs in their review history, to show a list of all preferred product reviews.

+### Task 1: Create a notebook

 1. Navigate to the **Data** hub.